Jack is 14 years old and had his first seizure three years ago. This is his story.

 Harry was just nine months old when he had his first seizure.
 This is his story.

 What is epilepsy really like?
 We asked Dallas’ mum.

 When Riley was diagnosed with epilepsy his whole world turned upside down.
 Support and advice from Epilepsy Tasmania were crucial to helping him and his family learn a new way of living and get through those tough early days.

 Dr Aaron De Souza

 Dr Aaron De Souza is a neurologist and neurophysiologist in Tasmania.
 He is an expert in epilepsy and shares his thoughts on the condition and the support provided by Epilepsy Tasmania.

 Liz from Epilepsy Tasmania talks about her role as the Epilepsy Smart Coordinator.

-Shirley Poetschka is an accredited Social Worker and an Education & Training Coordinator at Epilepsy Tasmania.
+Shirley Poetschka is an accredited Social Worker and an Education & Training Coordinator South at Epilepsy Tasmania.
 In this video, Shirl explains the range of training and support options available to Tasmanians with epilepsy and those around them.

 2021 TV Advert